How to sketch a learning algorithm: Introduction

-Unlike typical applications of random projections, this algorithm does not give us projections in uniformly random directions $\bPsi \in (\R^n)^{\otimes r}$.
+Of course, this algorithm does \emph{not} give us projections in uniformly random directions $\bPsi \in (\R^n)^{\otimes r}$.
 Instead we have projections in directions of the form $\bpsi^{\otimes r}$ for random unit vectors $\bpsi \in \C^n$.
 These turn out to be good enough.

 The key fact is that for any symmetric tensors $\bA, \bB \in (\R^n)^{\otimes r}$, if $\bpsi \in \C^n$ is a random complex unit vector, then